ncaidin/documentation/OAIcharter.md

 3.  **Business Governance Board**

     c.
 The Business Governance Board shall be composed of one representative appointed by each OAI Member.
 A member may appoint an alternative representative for any meeting.
 Alternative representatives are limited to those within the same company as the OAI Member.
+For the avoidance of doubt, references to "representatives" in Section 3.d. include appointed alternative representatives.

     d.
 Business Governance Board meetings may be held in-person or via electronic conferencing.

     e.
 Business Governance Board meetings must be called to at least 2 weeks in advance for face-to-face meetings and one week in advance for teleconferences or remote meetings.

     f.
-Quorum for holding meetings shall be established when a simple majority of Business Governance Board representatives are present, with a minimum of five representatives required.
-Any Business Governance Board representative who fails to attend two consecutive Business Governance Board meetings will not be counted for purposes of determining quorum requirements as of the third consecutive meeting and until they next attend a Business Governance Board meeting.
+Quorum for holding meetings shall be established when a simple majority of Business Governance Board representatives are present so long as at least five representatives are in attendance.
+Any Business Governance Board representative who fails to attend, and for whom an appointed alternative representative does not attend, two consecutive Business Governance Board meetings will not be counted for purposes of determining quorum requirements as of the third consecutive meeting and until they next attend a Business Governance Board meeting.

     g.
 The intention is for the OAI to operate by consensus.
 However, if consensus cannot be achieved, the Business Governance Board shall vote on a decision.
 Votes either at meetings, via email or electronic voting service, shall be based on a one vote per member basis, requiring a simple majority of votes cast to pass.
 An abstain vote equals not voting at all.